 Using disease resistant apple cultivators is best.
 Apple trees such as the Red Delicious and McIntosh offer excellent resistance to this disease.
 For non-disease resistant trees, you can take preventative measures, such as applying fungicides to your trees during the early spring.

 A whitish-gray powdery fungus that grows on the leaves of trees, this fungus is more of an aesthetic issue for flowering dogwoods.
-However, it can reduce shoot growth and the trunk caliper.
-Powdery mildew has a wide host range, affecting trees like the Flowering Dogwood and some Crape Myrtle varieties.
+However, it can reduce shoot growth and the trunk caliper, as well.
+Powdery mildew has a wide host range, affecting trees like flowering dogwoods and some crape myrtle varieties.

-Professionals can also be brought in to cure or remove your tree if you are unable to get the disease under control.
-Furthermore, you can contact your local Agricultural Extension to learn about diseases that may be problematic in your area.
+Professionals can also be brought in to cure or remove your tree if you're unable to get the disease under control.
+Furthermore, you can contact your local agricultural extension office to learn about diseases that may be problematic in your area.

 Growing Flowering Trees

 Whether a flowering tree will survive is dependent upon its environment.
 The key to successful growth is the right conditions, including soil type, water, available sunlight, and the tree’s surroundings.

 Flowering trees need fertile soil with good drainage.
 If you don't have good soil, you can improve it by adding in soil mix or fertilizer.
 Flowering trees also need to be watered regularly.

 But one of the most important factors for growth is sunlight.
 In order for the trees to flower, they need direct sunlight.
 Most flowering trees actually thrive better in areas where there isn’t a lot of shade.
 However, there are a few varieties that can thrive in partial shade.

 Planting & Care